wp-plugins/woocommerce-delivery-notes/readme.txt

 Sure, the easiest way is to hide them with some CSS that is hooked in with `wcdn_head`.

-An example that hides the whole price column.
+An example that hides the whole price column and the totals.
 Paste the code in the `functions.php` file of your theme:

 `
 function my_price_free_delivery_note() {